 Introduce a topic in the physical meeting, use discussion forums or chat to discuss the subject and then end the discussion in a physical meeting or web meeting (KTH offers you as a teacher the web meeting tool Zoom ).
 Research has shown that asynchronous text-based communication (for example, a discussion forum) has a positive effect on learning.
 Students then have time to reflect more widely because they do not have to answer at once, and there is a tendency to reflect more when formulating their thoughts in text.

 Invite a guest speaker who can attend via Web meeting tools (for example Zoom).
 This makes it easy to get subject experts from all over the world to participate in your course.
 Web meetings are also very easy to record and share as video afterwards.

 Conduct group work in which students both meet physically and have their own digital workspace where they work together.

 Webinar: How to design your quizz questions

 Presenters: Malin Engquist (learning instructor), Ida Naimi-Akbar (Ph.D. student/lecturer/learning instructor) and Linda Barman (Ph.D./teacher), Lunch 'n’ Learn from 2020-05-14.
 Language: Swedish.

 Get tips on how you as a teacher can design automatically corrected assignments, answers, and feedback in the form of quizzes, multiple-choice questions, etc., that can be included in your online exam.

 Listen to other teachers' experiences and learn from evaluations and studies linked to, among other things, open online courses and "blended learning".
 The webinar discusses the pedagogical/didactic choices that need to be made when teachers create self-correcting tasks.

 Film: KTH teacher on blended learning

-In this film, Pernilla Ulfvengren (School of Industrial Engineering and Management) talks about how she uses blended learning and Flipped Classroom in her courses.
+In this film, Pernilla Ulfvengren (School of Industrial Engineering and Management) talks about using blended learning and Flipped Classroom in her courses.